 The handle length on this paddle is 4.9 inches, slightly shorter than an average length handle, yet it still works great for two-handed backhands if you’re into that style.
 It also helps with maneuverability and fast exchanges at the net.

-When I demoed this paddle, I was really impressed by how easy it was to switch from forehand to backhand shots.
+When I demoed this best pickleball paddle for rotator cuff, I was really impressed by how easy it was to switch from forehand to backhand shots.
 The ball felt smooth and powerful off the paddle surface, giving me full control of my shots.

 My only adjustment was getting used to the squared-off handle, which is the signature of Franklin paddles.